LTheGreatest/ESOF_Project-Green_go/docs/ArchitectureAndDesign.md

 In this subsection please describe which feature you have implemented, and how, together with a snapshot of the user interface, if applicable.

-At this phase, instead of a complete user story, you can simply implement a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).
+At this phase, instead of a complete user story, you can simply implement a feature that demonstrates that you can use the technology, for example, show a screen with the app credits (name and authors).